IntersectAustralia/asvo-tao/docs/source/developers/ui_modules.rst

 1. User visits new job page
 2. The new job page is displayed by the web application
 3. The form is filled with specification values for each module by the user
+4. If the all the required fields are supplied and valid on the client-side, the submit button is enabled, otherwise it informs the user of errors
-4. The user submits the form
+5. Once the form is valid, the user submits the form
-5. The web application receives the form data and validates it
+6. The web application receives the form data and validates it
-6. If ok, then a job is created with the specification values
+7. If ok, then a job is created with the specification values
-7. Otherwise the job form is re-displayed with errors.
+8. Otherwise the job form is re-displayed with errors.

-From a UI module developer’s perspective, steps 2 (form display), 5 (form validation), 6 (XML generation) and 7 (form display) are the ones relevant for implementation.
-The following sections outline how the Form object is used in each instance, so an appropriate implementation can be written.
+From a UI module developer’s perspective, steps 2 (form display), 4 and 6 (form validation), 7 (XML generation) and 8 (form display) are the ones relevant for implementation.
+The following sections outline how the ``Form`` object is used in each instance, so an appropriate implementation can be written.

 Form display
 """"""""""""

 Displaying a form involves two actions:

-1. The module’s Form object is instantiated with empty parameters
+1. The module’s ``Form`` object is instantiated with empty parameters
-2. The module’s edit.html template is rendered inside the job-edit page
+2. The module’s ``edit.html`` template is rendered inside the job-edit page

 Developer’s main concerns here are implementing default values in the constructor, defining the fields in the form, and displaying the fields properly in the template.
-When re-displaying the form after validation fails, the only difference is that the Form object is instantiated with values from the request (see next), the template used is the same.
+When re-displaying the form after validation fails, the only difference is that the ``Form`` object is instantiated with values from the request (see next), the template used is the same.

 Form validation
 """""""""""""""